dan-haggerty/ga-donation-analytics/README.md

 # ga-donations
 This is a repository of code solutions that can be used with Google Analytics to collect digital donations.

+Full guide can be found here: https://pbs.box.com/v/MeasureTheMoney

 Code credited to Jim Gianognlio at [Lunametrics](http://www.lunametrics.com/).

-README by Dan Haggerty at Public Broadcasting Service (PBS).
+Guide by Dan Haggerty at Public Broadcasting Service (PBS).